Updated: March 24, 2026

 - Reception and analysis fee: €95

-The D3 Visa, also known as the Highly Qualified Activities Individuals Visa, is a Portugal long term visa tailored towards non-EU and non-EEA nationals who have specialized skills, advanced degrees, or extensive professional experience.
+The Portugal D3 Visa, also known as the Highly Qualified Activities Individuals Visa, is a Portugal long-term visa tailored towards non-EU and non-EEA nationals who have specialized skills, advanced degrees, or extensive professional experience.

-You will need to have a job offer or be employed in a highly qualified position, such as in scientific research or managerial roles, to qualify for the D3 Visa.
+Highly qualified professionals need to have a job offer or be employed in a highly qualified position, such as in scientific research, academic teaching, or managerial roles, to qualify for the Portugal D3 Visa.

 - Application fee: €90